 Winter jasmine is a winter flowering shrub with bright, lemon-yellow flowers that spill over a wall or a steep slope.
 Unsupported it will grow to 4 feet tall and 7 feet wide, but provide a trellis or wall for it to climb up and it will reach heights of up to 15 feet.
 Its slender, bright green stems make an attractive show in winter.

-This low growing ground cover is perfect to use in an area that doesn’t get a lot of foot traffic.
+This low-growing ground cover is perfect to use in an area that doesn’t get a lot of foot traffic.
 It has small blue-green leaves, tiny white flowers in the spring, and red berries through the fall and winter.
-This evergreen is only 6 inches tall but it’s fast-growing and can reach a width of 8 feet in a short period of time.
+This evergreen is only 6 inches tall but it is fast-growing and can reach a width of 8 feet in a short period of time.
 The berries are also a good food source for winter birds.

 Witch hazel is not just a medicinal superhero but also an unusual shrub that adds blazing color to the winter landscape.
 Flowers have wild coppery petals with dark eyes that look like pom-poms adorning the bare branches.
 These flowers are also fragrant, so plant witch hazel near entries and patios where you can enjoy them most.